chjackson/survextrap/docs/articles/cetuximab.md

 This article is an in-depth demonstration of how `survextrap` could be used in a realistic application to a health technology evaluation.
 A range of data sources and analysis choices are explored, and publication-style plots and tables are produced.
 A more formal account of this analysis will be given in a forthcoming paper.
 This article also serves the purpose of providing the code that was used in the paper, making the analysis reproducible and explaining how the code is used.

-A more casual, quick tour of the package's features is given in [examples.html](examples.html), and the methods are explained in detail in [methods.html](methods.html).
+A more casual, quick tour of the package's features is given in the `survextrap` package vignette called [examples.html](examples.html), and the methods are explained in detail in [methods.html](methods.html).

 # Simple data summary